 Use the current version of Simulink to open the model created with the earlier version.

-Before you make any changes, save the model in the current version by selecting File > Save.
+Before you make any changes, save the model in the current version by clicking Save on the Simulation tab.

 After saving the model in the current version, you can change and resave it as needed.

-Save the model in the earlier version of Simulink by selecting File > Export Model to > Previous Version.
+Save the model in the earlier version of Simulink.
+On the Simulation tab, select Save > Previous Version.

 Start the earlier Simulink version and use it to open the model that you exported to that earlier version.